VadimDez/ilquando/README.md

-Web project based on Tonic RESTful Framework, with use of Doctrine and twig.
+Web project based on Tonic RESTful Framework, with use of Doctrine, twig.
+Used also i18n.